 Being that most Americans only get two weeks of vacation time a year, we’ve planned this 10-day New England road trip strategically.

-This itinerary includes the best places to visit in New England.
-You’ll get to experience everything from quaint villages to bustling cities and national parks, of course.
-Plus, there will be plenty of breathtaking scenery along the way!
+This road trip itinerary covers the best places to visit in New England.
+We’ve planned it so you’ll get to experience everything from quaint villages to bustling cities and national parks, as well as New England’s famously breathtaking scenery.
+Keep your camera handy!

-New England is in the northeastern corner of the United States.
+In case you’re wondering, New England is in the northeastern corner of the United States.
 It’s made up of six states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-The region is known for its rocky coastline, autumn foliage, and cold, snowy winters.
+The region is known for its rocky coastline, phenomenal autumn foliage, and cold, snowy winters.

 New England trip planning tips

-Even before you begin planning your New England road trip, there’s one absolutely essential thing you need to know: Hotels fill up very quickly.
+Even before you begin planning your New England road trip, there’s one absolutely essential thing you need to know: Hotels fill up very quickly, especially in the summer and fall.

 To avoid disappointment, be sure to book all your accommodation as soon as you know your travel dates!
 We’re not kidding.
 People book months in advance to secure a place to stay.